 Finding another power supply was rather easy for us because of all of the various computer equipment we have used throughout the years.
-This one came off of a 15″ LCD display.
+This one came off of a 15″ LCD.
 It has the same voltage and amperage that the wiki recommends as well as the polarity symbol matches (positive inner barrel with negative outer).
-As an added bonus the barrel plug was also the same dimensions that fits into the Linksys router.
+As a bonus, the barrel plug was also the same dimensions that fit into the Linksys router.
 No need to splice wires together which is good!
 We also like brick power supplies over wall-warts because it’s easier to cable manage and you’re not going to block any additional outlets.

 We powered it on and the router light flashes on and off a few times eventually keeping itself on.
-Checking with out mobile phone’s Wi-Fi we can see the linksys SSID broadcasting clearly.
+Checking without mobile phone’s Wi-Fi we can see the Linksys SSID broadcasting.
 So looks like we passed our luck test!!
 For now!

 Installing DD-WRT woes.

 Because everything Linksys makes on the software front is pure shit due to their unholy alliance with Cisco.
 Also, according to Linksys themselves.
 OpenVPN is only available on their most expensive routers as a method planned obsolesce and to up-sell only the most expensive routers to users.
 We decided to start looking up how to image our router with something a little more open-source.
 DD-WRT doesn’t show any tutorials on how to do this.
 This is troubling!
 After a bit of googling, we found a site that talks about how to do it to which we have to thank this blogger for posting up instructions that were crazy easy to follow.